subquery/subql/docs/quickstart.md

 ## Build the Project

-In order run your SubQuery Project on a SubQuery node or our hosted service, you need to build your work.
+In order run your SubQuery Project on a locally hosted SubQuery Node, you need to build your work.

-Run the build command from the project's root directory to automatically generate a `PROJECT_NAME.tgz` file.
+Run the build command from the project's root directory.
 ```shell
 # Yarn
 yarn build